Alinrev/manual_testing_portfolio/Final Project/README.md

 ## 1.4 Test Design
 Functional test cases were created in Zephyr Squad.
 Based on the analysis of the specifications, the test design techniques used for generating test cases are:

-Test cases: -> enter here test cases or at least the titles
+* The test cases with steps can be viewed here:
+* For API, the following checklist was generated:
 ## 1.5 Test Implementation
 The following elements are needed to be ready before the test execution phase begins: